Use of Iron III Nitrate and Zinc Nitrate

 Science ASSIST recommendations

 - Consult SDSs before using any chemicals.

 - Safety glasses and lab coats should be worn throughout the laboratory activity.

-- General laboratory hygiene, such as washing hands before leaving the laboratory, should be observed.
+- Follow general laboratory hygiene rules, such as washing hands before leaving the laboratory.

-- All used solutions should be collected and disposed of in a heavy metal wastes container.
+- All used solutions should be collected in a heavy metal wastes container.

 - Metal strips can be cleaned and reused.

 An electrochemical cell comprises of two half-cells joined by a salt bridge.
 In one half-cell, oxidation of a metal electrode occurs, while in the other half-cell there is the reduction of metal ions in solution.
 The half-cell with the most negative electrode potential forms the negative terminal (anode).
 Oxidation occurs at the anode.
 Reduction occurs at the positive terminal (cathode).
 The salt bridge usually contains a saturated solution of sodium or potassium nitrate or chloride.
 The salt bridge allows the flow of ions from one half-cell to another without the mixing of the two solutions.
 The salt bridge also maintains electrical neutrality of the solutions in the two half–cells and completes the electrical circuit.

 Consider the electrochemical cell consisting of the 2 half-cells expressed in the following half equations: